Believe and Achieve

 We also have a sports crew which involves 8 children, 2 from each year group in KS2.
 These children come together once every two weeks and discuss any ideas/ issues that have been presented to them by their peers.
 This gives the children a voice in relation to their PE opportunities.

-We are hoping that these roles can start again in the Spring term.
+We are hoping that these roles can start again in Spring 2.